seanchannel/autobluez/README.md

 ```
 ### Installing

-Clone this repository (or copy) to the Linux system the tests will run on.
-Use the GitHub "clone or download" button for other choices.
+Clone this repository onto the system the tests will run on (use the GitHub "clone or download" button for choices.)
 E.g.:

 ```
 $ git clone https://github.com/WaterGuru/wg-firmware-test.git